pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Low power: enable/disable the LNA stage on the RF component to use depending on the distance with the TX.

 ### Sub_protocol CloneTX - *1*
-This subprotocol makes a clone of a FrSky TX identifier based on the protocol.
+This subprotocol makes a clone of a TX identifier transmitting FrSkyD/D8, FrSkyX/D16 v1.xxx FCC/LBT and FrSkyX/D16 v2.1.0 FCC/LBT.

 There are 3 slots available, 1 slot for D8 cloning, 1 slot for FrSkyX (D16v1) cloning and 1 slot for FrSkyX2 (D16v2.1.0) cloning.
 The same TX or different TXs can be used for each slot but a maximum of 1 per slot.
-If you launch the FrSky_RX/CloneTX protocol and do a bind with a FrSky TX (genuine or not) on with the protocol D8 it will be saved in the slot D8.
+If you launch the FrSky_RX/CloneTX protocol and do a bind with a TX transmitting with the D8 protocol, it will be saved in the slot D8.
 Same for D16v1 and D16v2.1 .
-Then the system will alow you to enable cloning as you whish for each model using the FrSkyD/X/X2 "Cloned" subprotocol.
-This way you can have models working with the original MPM indetifier and models which are shared by both the cloned TX and MPM.
+Then the system will alow you to enable cloning as you wish for each model using the FrSkyD/X/X2 "Cloned" subprotocol.
+This way you can have models working with the original MPM indentifier and models which are shared by both the cloned TX and MPM.

 Clone mode operation:
 - Select the FrSky_RX protocol, subprotocol CloneTX